California utilities may cut power as fire danger looms

 Common in the fall but possible at other times, the winds have fanned many catastrophic wildfires.

-California has already experienced a disastrous year of wildfires that have left more than 30 people dead and well over 10,000 homes and other buildings damaged or destroyed.
+California has already experienced a disastrous year of wildfires that have left more than 30 people dead and more than 10,000 homes and other buildings damaged or destroyed.